 10. Encore Music Projects

 The course will take place in the beautiful and historic setting of Wells Cathedral School, internationally renowned for attracting many of the most gifted young musicians worldwide to study at its prestigious Specialist Music School.
-The course is for piano, strings, including guitar, composition and voice, and is especially designed for intermediate and advanced students.
+The course is for piano, strings, including guitar, composition, and voice, and is specially designed for intermediate and advanced students.

 11. Summer Ballet School